 This starts Xcode and opens Portland as an Xcode project.
-You can also open the project file (actually a directory) from Xcode’s File -> Open menu.
+You can also open the project file from Xcode’s File -> Open menu.

-Make sure Xcode is building for an iOS device (not the simulator) and is building the Portland target (not Portlandbin).
+Make sure Xcode is building for an iOS device (not a simulator) and is building the Portland target (not Portlandbin).

 Next make sure code signing is configured properly.
 This is hard to describe, but not so hard to do.

 Under the Navigate menu, select Reveal in Project Navigator.
 This should show the project as a whole and its two targets near the top of the second pane.